Call for Abstracts for the organized session

 July 1-3, St. Petersburg, Russia

-Please submit your abstract (not exceeding 200 words) here before March 1st 2016.
+Please submit your abstract (not exceeding 200 words) here before the extended deadline: March 15th 2016.

-When submitting, don’t forget to select the session title "Networks in Science, Technology, and Innovation" from the list.
+When submitting, don’t forget to select the session title “Words and Networks" from the list.

 The conference website provides additional information.